BG Group sells Australian gas pipeline to APA Group for $5 billion

 This is the biggest sale by BG since it earlier this year announced plans to look at asset sales across the globe to monetize some of its investments and return cash to shareholders.

-BG Group had earlier expected to finalize a roughly $4 billion sale of gas pipelines in Australia's Queensland state by Christmas.
+BG Group had earlier expected to finalise a roughly $4 billion sale of gas pipelines in Australia's Queensland state by Christmas.

 "The sale of the QCLNG pipeline is in line with our strategy to focus on BG Group's core areas of oil and gas exploration and production and LNG," Andrew Gould, interim executive chairman of BG Group, said in a statement.